Catalyst6787/gc/Readme.md

+DmbGC

-A dumg garbage collector for dumb people
+A dumb garbage collector for dumb people

 features:
-- easy freeing of all alloced memory
+- easy freeing of all allocated memory
 - immune to double free
 - dead simple
 - dumb